How To Help Someone With Their Addiction

 A person who wants to be trusted needs to display trustworthy behavior to set an example.

-Trust and control are complex topics when you are figuring out how to help a drug addict.
+Trust and control are complex topics when you are figuring out how to help a drug addict or alcoholic.
 After all, you know you have your loved one’s best interests at heart, but they might not react well to what they perceive as “being controlled.”
 This can lead to a cycle of elevated drug use.

 It can be difficult to know how to talk to a drug addict, but it helps keep in mind that building trust is a two-way process.
 Drawing the line at bad behavior helps set boundaries and consequently builds trust.
 But realistically, there are cases where placing trust in a drug addict is not an option.
 Those with addictions often do not welcome or accept change until they experience a consequence of their damaging behavior, but it is not always up to their supporters to deliver this consequence.
 It takes time and patience to help someone with drug addiction.

 If trust is not possible at the moment, many people are forced to head directly for step two — and sometimes, that’s the best way.

 Step 2: Sometimes You Have to Look After Number One

 It hurts.
 It hurts badly to be close to someone with drug addiction.
 If you do not look after yourself and get help when needed, you cannot help someone else.
 As with all steps in overcoming drug addiction, this can take time, and it is time well spent.

 Step 3: Be Honest Without Using Threats

 Communication is paramount to helping someone addicted to drugs.
 But ultimately, the decision to turn their life around rests with them.
 The best you can hope for is that your gentle touch in honest communication eventually hits home.
 If you do not engage in or resort to threats, aggressive arguments, or continual verbal pressure, the one you care about is more likely to respond honestly and positively.

 Step 4: The Treatment Process